SilverJolteon/FreedomDX/README.md

       </details>

   - ### Instant Supply Box Collection
     > Removes delay when taking items from supply box.
 Configurable.
-Ported by SilverJolteon from IncognitoMan's FUC
+Ported from IncognitoMan's FUC.
   - ### Offline Treasure Quests
     > Allows going on treasure quests solo in the offline gathering hall.
 Configurable.
-By SilverJolteon with help from 8sm32K4D1K5f3E
+Ported from cheat by 8sm32K4D1K5f3E.
   - ### Gathering Hall Select Mode Fix
     > The gathering hall select mode (Auto/Manual) now persists through reloads.
 The game will now remember which option you last selected.
-By SilverJolteon
   - ### Forest and Hills - Area 9 Camera Fix
     > The camera position has been changed to allow more visibility.
-By SilverJolteon
   - ### MAC Address Bug Fix
     > In Portable/Freedom, when you create your character, the MAC address of your system is saved into memory.
 This is used when hunting with other players to increase friendship level.
 If however, you switch to a different system or randomize the MAC address, that breaks.
 This has been fixed so that it is automatically updated.
-By SilverJolteon
+Ported from cheat by YuzucchiNyan.
   - ### English Patch (Portable)
     > Port of the English text from Freedom with some adjustments to fit the format of Portable.
 Included as optional .xdelta patch.
-By SilverJolteon

 ## Usage